richchapler/AzureSolutionsDocumentation/curricula/SQL_DP300Bootcamp_Questions.md

 <br>D) Create an activity log alert rule

 ### Question 29
 You oversee several cloud-hosted SQL databases on a single logical server.
-You need to create an alert that fires whenever any database’s CPU utilization exceeds 80%, and the rule must automatically include any new databases added to that server.
+You need to create an alert that fires whenever any database's CPU utilization exceeds 80%, and the rule must automatically include any new databases added to that server.
 To which resource type should you scope your alert rule?
 <br>A) SQL Databases
 <br>B) Resource Groups
 <br>C) SQL Servers